marekgielda/TERM-kit/.github/instructions/actions.instructions.md

 **CRITICAL REQUIREMENTS**:
 - **ALL actions MUST have comprehensive integration tests** in `src/tests/` directory
-- Integration tests MUST cover success scenarios, validation errors, and edge cases
+- Integration tests MUST cover success scenarios, validation errors, and edge cases (see error-handling.instructions.md)
 - NO action should be merged without corresponding integration tests

 ## Core Guidelines